MeesterMarcus/beaver-builder-edit/README.md

 # Beaver Builder Edit Mode Launcher

 ## Description
 This very simple chrome extension will launch the current page you are on into Beaver Builder edit mode.
+Particularly useful for example, if you do not have the WP admin bar displaying on the top of the page.

 ## Install Instructions
 1. Download this repo